skippyr/Teco/README.md

 It automatically exports the Foundation framework.

 ### Thread Safety
-The primary component introduced into scope is the `Terminal` enum, which is as a handle for manipulating the emulated terminal.
+The primary component introduced into scope is the `Terminal` enum, which is as a handler for manipulating the emulated terminal.
 To ensure thread safety for building TUI and accessing its cached contents, you can only use it within the main actor concurrency domain—the main thread.

 Take advantage of modern annotations such as `@main` and `@MainActor` in your software to make it thread safer and be able to use the library without too much ceremony.